Allenymai/679final/README.md

 aims to assess the models' effectiveness in terms of accuracy, sensitivity, and specificity, and to identify the key predictors that significantly impact readmission outcomes.
-The analysis also explores the strengths and limitations of each model, providing insights into their practical implications for healthcare analytics and decision-makin.
+The analysis also explores the strengths and limitations of each model, providing insights into their practical implications for healthcare analytics and decision-making.